Armandulis/Books-API/README.md

 the api we will send another message, which should be consumed only in 5 minutes.

 ## Future improvements
-1. Use elastic search for searching for books - searching for words in the database text fields is expensive and slow.
+1. Use ElasticSearch for searching for books - searching for words in the database text fields is expensive and slow.
 2. Reduce the amount of request to the database when we fetch books from open library API.
    1. Currently, we overwrite book's values and save it to database, every time we fetch it from the database, even if nothing changed.
 Instead, we should check if there are any changes.